The characters of the television series Orange is the New Black:

 Played By: Selenis Leyva

-Inmate from the Hispanic clique.
+Inmate from the Hispanic clique, who organizes some of the games and activities.
 Runs the kitchen in later episodes.

 Badass: Which she credits to having raised several children.